Factsheet about seasonal influenza

 - morbid obesity (body mass index >40);

 - chronic kidney diseases (e.g. chronic renal failure);

-- chronic neurological conditions and physical handicap (e.g. cerebral palsy); and
+- chronic neurological conditions or physical handicap (e.g. cerebral palsy);

 - conditions and treatments that suppress the immune function (e.g. chemotherapy).

-Moreover, healthy pregnant women have been found to be at increased risk of becoming hospitalized due to respiratory illness during influenza seasons (Dodds, 2007).
+Moreover, healthy pregnant women have been found to be at increased risk of hospitalisation due to respiratory illness during influenza seasons (Dodds, 2007).

 Influenza A and B

 Type A viruses are responsible for the highest burden of disease during seasonal epidemics, although both influenza A and B types are able to cause epidemics, significant disease and deaths.